legolego/MADS_698_Capstone/README.md

 We also have a notebook that runs the code in a more modular fashion, allowing you to execute the 5 steps of the process separately.
 This version also allows you to change parameter values if you wish.
 Here are the required steps:
 1. Open `NBT_Pipeline.ipynb`
 2. Go to the "Set Parameter Values" section and edit any parameter values that you would like to change.
 All parameters have comments describing what they are used for.
 Be sure to set the mvp_flag to False if you want to generate new results - see more details on this below
-3. Go to the "What are we finding the Next Big Thing of?" secton and set the variable `term` to the item you are interested in
+3. Go to the "What are we finding the Next Big Thing of?" section and set the variable `term` to the item you are interested in
 4. Run the notebook step by step, or all at once

 ### Other Execution Notes